ruselec/CarND-Vehicle-Detection-P5/README.md

 I tried various combinations of HOG parameters and stopped on the following:

-    colorspace = 'YCrCb'
+    colorspace = 'LUV'
     orient = 9
-    pix_per_cell = 8
+    pix_per_cell = 16
     cell_per_block = 2
-    hog_channel = 0
+    hog_channel = "ALL"

+These were the parameters which led to the best classification accuracy on the training data (99.89%).
+I used `pix_per_cell = 16` because this value is tradeoff between feature vector length (1356) and accuracy.
+I used the HOG features from all 3 color channels in order to get the most consistent results in the project video.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using LinearSVC() from sklearn.svm.
-I used combined color, spatial, hog features for training SVM model.
+I used combined color and hog features for training SVM model.
 Before training the data, the data was normalized using StandardScaler() from sklearn.preprocessing.
 Then these normalized data were splitted into train and test sets with proportion 80% for train and 20 % for test sets.
-The code for this step is contained in the fourth code cell of the IPython notebook.
+The code for this step is contained in the fourth and fifth code cells of the IPython notebook.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I used HOG Sub-sampling windows search.
+I used 3 sizes of windows to detect vehicles on different locations of the road.
+* small windows (51x51) are located from 400 to 480 on y axis
+* medium windows (96x96) are located from 400 to 650 on y axis
-Small windows (64x64) are located at the center of the image and large windows (96x96) are located closer to the bottom of the image.
-The default overlap of 2 cells by step works good.
-I decide use only two scale because of time limiting (1 second for each image).
-The code for this step is contained in the eighth and ninth code cells of the IPython notebook.
+* large windows (128x128) are located from 400 to 700 on y axis.
+The search started from 400 on x axis to eliminate detection of vehicles on left lane of the road.
+The default overlap of 2 cells by step is changed to 1 to increase number search windows.
+The code for this step is contained in the 10th and 11th code cells of the IPython notebook.

 Below results are shown for test images.